 Seollal: A Korean Holiday and My Myeonuri Duties

-In 2018, it was the year I started helping my mother in law during holidays.
+In 2018, it was the year I started helping my mother-in-law during holidays.
 The task being assigned to me is frying all the jeons or cakes and others.
 At first, it was very hard since you have to be careful not to burn the fried foods.
-Aside from that, you have to cook it pretty well as you need to have that talent in the best presentation.
+Aside from that, you have to cook it pretty well as you need to have that talent for the best presentation.

-Lastly and the important thing, it is one of my duties to help my mother in law since my husband is the eldest son.
+Lastly and important thing, it is one of my duties to help my mother-in-law since my husband is the eldest son.
 My husband and I will be the ones who will continue the tradition when they are gone and pass it through to our son later on.

 Tips for a Newbie Myeonuri